Dams Sector Consequence-Based Top Screen

 - For the emergency management community, the CTS results can inform them on which facilities should receive additional attention because of their potential for significant impacts at the local and regional levels.

-- In addition, in the course of the scenario, the CTS process also assists in identifying the appropriate contact information to support effective and direct communication in the event of natural hazards, threats, or other urgent notifications.
+- In the course of the scenario, the CTS methodology assists in identifying the appropriate contact information to support effective and direct communication in the event of natural hazards, threats, or other urgent notifications.

 Using different types of consequence elements, such as human health, economic, and mission disruption, the CTS methodology assumes a reasonable worst-case scenario to measure the potential consequence of a failure from total destruction of or extreme damage to the facility, regardless of whether the event was triggered by a man-made or natural incident.
 This ensures that the estimates from the CTS will constitute an upper limit to possible outcomes so that the sector can establish a baseline by which to compare different sector assets.